 Kent says the business plan that determined the Co-Op could bring in that amount of revenue was conducted by the Southside Community Coalition.

 The Southside Community Coalition led the effort to build the Co-Op and secured more than $800,000 in grants from several sources, including the state and the Central New York Community Foundation to pay for the work.

-I n response to the closure, the foundation said " W e have been made aware of the transition underway at the Co-Op and will continue to monitor its progress."
+e have been made aware of the transition underway at the Co-Op and will continue to monitor its progress."